Cattle Head Restraint Comparison | How to Handle Cattle Safely

 - One downside of a Head Sweep is that it does not prevent a cow from going down in the chute, and depending on the model of head gate it can be very dangerous for a cow to go down while they are secured in a head sweep.
 (Adding a Sternum Bar is helpful if your cattle are prone to going down in the chute!)

-- Neck Extenders are two bars attached to the front of a head gate.
-These bars extend the cow’s neck forward as they are caught in the head gate.
+- Cattle Neck Extenders are two bars attached to the front of a head gate.
+These bars stretch the neck of the cattle forward as they are caught in the head gate.

-- A new Neck Extender Design can be seen on The General, Arrowquip's newest truly heavy-duty hydraulic chute for feedlots and large cattle operations
+- A new Neck Extender Design can be seen on The General, Arrowquip's newest truly heavy-duty hydraulic chute for feedlots and large cattle operations.
+They are also available on the Q-Power 107 Series, the virtually silent hydraulic chute that is perfect for cow-calf operations.

-- The neck extenders sit directly against the Head Gate to prevent eye damage, and make it easier to catch the animal in the head gate
+- The neck extenders sit directly against the Head Gate to keep them out of the way when catching an animal in the head gate and prevent bruising on the cow's eyes, a common issue with stationary cattle neck extender designs.

 - Chains are used as a low-cost head restraint by many manufacturers.